hfboyce/tableau_course/_sources/lessons/tableau1.md

 You can create these new fields using a formula, calculating the values and saving them as part of your data.

 Sets: A section of the data that you define from a column from your data source and a desired criteria.
-For example you may want a subsection of the data that doesn't include retail customers and only corporate customers.
+For example, you may want a subsection of the data that doesn't include retail customers and only corporate customers.

 Parameters: These are values that can be used as placeholders in formulas for calculations and filters.

-We may touch on later on, but for now, let's move on.
+We may touch on this later on, but for now, let's move on.

-## Worksheets vs Dashboards vs Story
+### Worksheets vs Dashboards vs Story

 <img src="imgs/workdashstory.png"  width = "85%" alt="404 image" />